Tejas1908/HacktoberFest/Quiz_Maker/README.md

 * Quiz has to be timed.
 * If the user loses connection with the server, he should be able to connect back and have his answers already loaded.
-* The server should be able to handle multiple participants at once.
-* It should be almost JEE styled.
-* More ideas are welcome!